St. Walburg's Hospital

 Unterstrich_grau

-St. Walburg's Hospital in Nyangao is the only way for its 90,000 patients a year to receive medical care.
-But the state-approved hospital in southern Tanzania is struggling with many challenges.
+The St. Walburg`s Hospital in Nyangao is the only way for around 90,000 patients a year to receive medical help.
+However, the state-approved hospital in southern Tanzania is struggling with many challenges.
 The financial resources are barely sufficient.
-The staff is often not sufficiently qualified and the energy supply is very unreliable.
+The staff are often not sufficiently qualified and the power supply is very unreliable.

 Irrawaddy River Doctors_Ship